Avoid Bad Survey Questions: Loaded Question, Leading 2026

 1. Click ‘Get Form’ to open the Group Health Questionnaire in the editor.

-2. Begin by filling in the date and proposed effective date at the top of the form.
-Ensure all fields are completed accurately.
+2. Begin by entering the date and proposed effective date at the top of the form.
+Ensure these fields are filled accurately as they are crucial for processing.

-3. In the 'Company and Current Enrollment Information' section, provide your company's name, address, total number of employees, and contact information.
-Be thorough to avoid any incomplete submissions.
+3. In the 'Company and Current Enrollment Information' section, provide your company's name, address, and total number of employees.
+Be thorough; incomplete forms may be rejected.

-6. Finally, review your entries for accuracy before signing at the bottom of the last page.
-This ensures that all information is correct and complete.
+7. Finally, review all entries for accuracy before signing at the bottom of the form.
+Your signature certifies that all information is correct to the best of your knowledge.

 be ready to get more